 All students in grades 10th -12th are eligible to participate in CHSA.
 Each participating school receives a certificate for new and renewal members, lapel pins for new student members, special diploma seals for graduating seniors, and recognition of outstanding theme projects at the annual ORUEF Awards Banquet.
 Potential candidates are selected for CHSA on the basis of four criteria: character, leadership, scholarship, and service.
 Students must maintain a 3.5 GPA in order to be eligible.

 A special part of the CHSA program is the Theme Project, which encourages Christian service to the school, church, community, or a special organization.
 In scripture we are encouraged to be “…doers of the Word, and not hearers only,” and in this sense an honor society should desire to find avenues of service that demonstrates its Christianity in action.
 The project should reflect the interests, abilities, and talents of the group.
 Students who are inducted in the Christian Honor Student Association must first be active participants in VFCA’s Leadership Academy.

-Clubs for Science and Math meet on an as needed basis.
+Science Club meet on an as needed basis.
 All students in grades 7th-12th are eligible for these clubs for competitions.

 Our students compete in the annual Math Competitions at the University of Alabama Huntsville and Calhoun Community College., Awards include 2nd place for the Group Math Competition in Division III at both UAH and Calhoun.
 We won first place in the individual Math Competition at Calhoun for Division III.
 (2016-2017 School year)